 -

-Water Use: Processing involves substantial water usage.
+Water Use: Processing requires substantial water.
 Recycling wastewater within the flotation process is one approach to reduce water consumption.

 -